Will you like a career in the law?

 Working at Scott Rees & Co

-We currently have over 250 employees that make up our highly motivated and professional teams.
+We currently have between 200 to 250 employees that make up our highly motivated and professional teams.
 We provide many in-house benefits to staff, rewards, training and support and actively seek to promote staff internally.